HafisCZ/sf-tools/README.md

 ***Exported data are not guaranteed to be correct, since there are no descriptions for many values - many meanings are only approximated and many values change between sessions***

+***I am currently working on Java version, that will replace & include everything in one package - GUI included.***

 ### About
 Purpose of this project is to create simple scripts for Shakes & Fidget that collect data from .HAR files and output structured .JSON files or .XLSX tables